noviceGuru/todo-list-next-tailwind/README.md

 # Description
-A todo list, written using `NextJS` and `TailwindCSS`, tested with `React Testing Library` and `Jest` and `ms` to mock the fetch calls, for unit and integrated tests, and `Playwright` for end to end test.
+A todo list, written using `NextJS` and `TailwindCSS`, tested with `React Testing Library` and `Jest` and `msw` to mock the fetch calls, for unit and integrated tests, and `Playwright` for end to end test.

 <br/>